 Culture is one of the most powerful forces in our world.
 It's central to what we see, how we make sense of our world, and how we express ourselves.
 As people from different cultural groups work together, values sometimes conflict.
 When we don't understand each other we sometimes react in ways that make a partnership ineffective.
 Often we're not aware that cultural differences are the root of miscommunication.

 In an effective multicultural collaboration, as with any other collaboration, the participants must have a sense of common purpose.
-But they must consider that different cultural groups may have differing deas about how leaders are chosen and exercise power, and about how conflict and disagreement should be managed.
+But they must consider that different cultural groups may have differing ideas about how leaders are chosen and exercise power, and about how conflict and disagreement should be managed.
 For example, someone from an American Indian tribe may believe that a leader can be respected only if they are an elder, while this may not be an important factor to someone in another group.

 A multicultural collaboration requires a plan, lots of patience, and determination to confront old attitudes in new ways by pulling in partners usually not involved.
 In order for a multicultural collaboration to be effective, the groups involved must overcome differences to promote a unified effort.
 Because of different skill levels and expertise, the collaboration may seem uneven at first.
 And, initially, participants may come for different reasons.
 For example, some may have been invited to take on responsibilities others don't want; others may want a scapegoat in case things don't work.
 But if the focus is on the common goal, shared decision making, defined roles, and setting time lines, the organizations involved can make it work.